az-digital/az_quickstart/CONTRIBUTING.md

 ### Configuration from Optional Modules

-This can be particularly complex in the cases of overriden configuration, most notably in entity view displays which contain `metatag` fields or settings for the `az_finder` module.
+This can be particularly complex in the cases of overridden configuration, most notably in entity view displays which contain `metatag` fields or settings for the `az_finder` module.
 This is because multiple copies of this configuration exists, copies of configuration with the optional module enabled, and copies without the optional module enabled.